 No. HSBC China Debit Card holders can enjoy all the convenience and benefits without paying an annual fee.

-What are the specific functions of HSBC China debit cards?
+What are the features of HSBC China Debit Cards?

-In China cardholders can withdraw cash in Renminbi at UnionPay ATMs, or make purchases via UnionPay Point of Sale Terminals, in which case the primary Renminbi Settlement Account linked to their debit card will be debited.
-Cardholders may also withdraw cash in Renminbi from both primary and supplementary Renminbi accounts at HSBC China ATMs.
+Within China, HSBC China debit cardholders can withdraw cash in RMB at UnionPay ATMs, or make purchases via UnionPay Point of Sale Terminals, in which case the primary RMB settlement account linked to the debit card will be debited.
+Cardholders may also withdraw cash in RMB from both primary and supplementary RMB accounts at HSBC China ATMs.

-Outside China, cardholders may withdraw cash in local currency at UnionPay (non-HSBC Group) ATMs or make purchases via UnionPay Point of Sale terminals, in which case the primary Renminbi Settlement Account linked to the debit card will be debited.
+Outside of China, cardholders may withdraw cash in local currency at UnionPay (non-HSBC Group) ATMs or make purchases via UnionPay Point of Sale terminals, in which case the primary RMB settlement account linked to the debit card will be debited.
 Cardholders may withdraw cash in local currency from their foreign currency accounts (if any) linked to their debit cards at HSBC Group ATMs outside China and subject to local laws.